James Gowan and Álvaro SizaAA Gallery 11/3/2017 - 31/3/2017

-A selection of photographs of the world center for the Anthroposophical Movement in Dornach, Switzerland.
+A selection of photographs of the world centre for the Anthroposophical Movement in Dornach, Switzerland.

 Peter Jeffree studied architecture at University College London, qualifying in 1976.
-Worked as an architect for the BBC, and later as Chief Architect for John Lewis Department Stores until 2006.
-A photography enthusiast since a young age, he began commercial architectural photography in 1990 initially in parallel with his work as an architect.
+He worked as an architect for the BBC, and later as Chief Architect for John Lewis Department Stores until 2006.
+A photography enthusiast since his youth, he began commercial architectural photography in 1990, initially in parallel with his work as an architect.
 Architectural photography is now his primary occupation.
-Widely travelled, his work covers a wide range of commissioned and self initiated subjects from newly built exteriors and exteriors to restoration studies of historic structures.
+Extensively travelled, his work covers a wide range of commissioned and self-initiated subjects from newly built exteriors and exteriors to restoration studies of historic structures.
 He has been a regular contributor to the Architectural Association Photo Library since 1995.